 - October 22nd 2018 -

-Interview and photography by Colin Puruntatameri
+Interview by Colin Puruntatameri

 What is your role within Tiwi community?
 With ANKA and Munupi Arts?

 I would like to work for my people.
 Also looking after the archives, the old stories we keep.
 Another thing is looking after the art worker and painting.
 Keeping the (artwork) safe for the artist.